-Other exterior unheated footings, such as those for isolated exterior piers and retaining walls, are more prone to deleterious movement associated with frost action.
+Other exterior unheated footings, such as those for isolated exterior piers and retaining walls, as well as structures that will be subjected to exterior conditions for an extended period of time (such as the underground parking entrance), are more prone to deleterious movement associated with frost action.
 A minimum of 2.1 m thick soil cover (or equivalent) should be provided for all exterior unheated footings.